 Prof. Mukhia started his session quoting Herodotus that 'Change is the only thing that is permanent.'
 When we talk about the life of public sphere in 16th century, we should remember the fact that the time period between 16th and 18th century experienced many political disturbances all over the world.
 And at that time, the dynasties including Ming, Ottomons, Safavids, Mughals were at their peak.

-About the Blog: This blog contains notes written by me directly based on the talks/lectures I attend.
-My work is to only convert those lectures into short notes, sentences and paragraphs without any manipulation.
+This blog contains notes and transcripts prepared by me that are based on the talks and lectures I attend.
+My work is limited to converting those lectures into short notes, sentences, and paragraphs without any manipulation.
 The notes rarely contain my personal arguments.

 Thursday, February 29, 2024